Alexander R. Gerson, Ph.D.

 Michael Griego - PhD Student

-Michael received a B.S. in Biology and Psychology at the University of New Mexico and will be starting his PhD at UMass Amherst in the OEB program in Fall 2016.
-As an undergraduate he studied avian physiological responses to heat stress; thus beginning his hermetic lifestyle and deep love affair for desert ecosystems.
+Michael received a B.S. in Biology and Psychology at the University of New Mexico in 2014 and started his PhD at UMass Amherst in the OEB program in Fall 2016.
+As an undergraduate he studied avian physiological responses to heat stress; thus beginning his deep love affair for desert ecosystems.
 When he isn’t thinking about birds, he’s coming up with excuses to go outside and play in the dirt.
-In the Gerson lab, he will be studying the environmental physiology of migratory birds, focusing on the metabolism of migratory birds during stopover.
+In the Gerson lab, he is studying the environmental physiology of migratory birds, focusing on the metabolism of migratory birds during stopover.

 Cory Elowe - PhD Student